darwinia-network/crab-docs/docs/crab-home.md

 Crab has the same parameters as Darwinia Mainnet, and uses the same staking and inflation models.
 Crab’s tokens are cRING and cKTON, with the intial supply of cRING being 2000M, and supply of CKTON starting at 0.

 cRING and cKTON are tokens with real value, and the cryptocurrency backing module on Crab network has been initially allocated 40M RING as mapped assets supporting that value.
-These `Mapped RING` on Crab network are managed and voted upon by the Crab Council, and enable cRING and RING tokens to be mutually exchangeable via the Crab<->Darwinia Bridge.
+These mapped RING on Crab network are managed and voted upon by the Crab Council, and enable cRING and RING tokens to be mutually exchangeable via the Crab<->Darwinia Bridge.

 The exchange of cRING to RING is facilitated by an automated market maker (AMM) protocol similar to Uniswap, so in essense, swapping of cRING and RING is considered typical market behavior, with initial liquidity for trades to be determined by Crab Council.